krasserm/super-resolution/README.md

 in the filename was generated during training by validating against smaller, randomly cropped images which tends to yield higher PSNR values.

+## Tests

+The test suite can be run with

+    pytest tests

 ## Other implementations

 - [Official PyTorch implementation of the WDSR paper](https://github.com/JiahuiYu/wdsr_ntire2018)